MLB suspends Chicago’s Tim Anderson 6 games, Cleveland’s José Ramírez 3 for fighting

 Following the game, Ramírez said he had been upset with Anderson for some previous actions.

 “He has been disrespecting the game for a while,” Ramirez said through interpreter Agustin Rivero.
 “It’s not from yesterday.
 It’s from before.
 I even had the chance to tell him during the game, ‘Don’t do this stuff.
-That’s disrespectful.
-Don’t start tagging people like that,’ because in reality, we’re here trying to find ways to provide for our families.”
+That’s disrespectful.”

-When he got to his feet, Anderson continued to try and get at Ramírez.
+When he got from the punch, Anderson continued to try and get at Ramírez.

 He was guided off the field only to return moments later and tried to get at Ramírez before he was physically carried into the dugout by teammate Andrew Vaughn, who wrapped his arms around Anderson.